In Your Community » Skagit » Construction Projects »

 Puget Sound Energy substation project

-- Construction began in mid August 2012 and is expected to be completed by June 2013.
+- Construction began in mid August 2012 and was completed in summer 2013.

-PSE is working to upgrade the electric system in the Mount Vernon area with the new Blackburn electric distribution substation (formerly known as the Eaglemont substation).
-The new substation will improve reliability and increase capacity for customers in the east and south areas of Mount Vernon.
-Located at 1218 E. Blackburn Road in Mount Vernon, the new substation will include one 25 megavolt amperes (MVA) transformer with the space to add a second 25 MVA transformer as needed.
+PSE upgraded the electric system in the Mount Vernon area with the Blackburn electric distribution substation (formerly known as the Eaglemont substation).
+The new substation improved reliability and increased capacity for customers in the east and south areas of Mount Vernon.
+Located at 1218 E. Blackburn Road in Mount Vernon, the new substation included one 25 megavolt amperes (MVA) transformer with the space to add a second 25 MVA transformer as needed.
 This will allow PSE to double the substation's capacity in the future without changing the substation footprint.

 What is a substation?